-We can’t take the Bible in a rigid, wooden way, insisting that every word must be taken literally – whatever that means.
+If we take the Bible in a rigid, wooden way, insisting that every word must be taken literally (whatever that means), we miss the point.
 The literal meaning of the language in the Bible isn’t always the actual meaning.

 “I am the door.
-If anyone enters by Me, he will be saved.”
-(John 10:9)
+If anyone enters by Me, he will be saved.”John 10:9

 The New Testament is filled with metaphor, and most of it came from Jesus.
 Jesus said that he is the “bread of life” (John 6:35), the “Light of the world” (John 8:12), the “vine” (John 15:5) and the “good shepherd” (John 10:11), among other things.
 Jesus said his followers would be “salt of the earth” (Matt.
 5:13) and the “light of the world”.
 (Matt.
 5:14)

 Jesus also demonstrates in the one passage I have cited above (and in many other places) that we must identify, appreciate and understand the figures of speech in the Old Testament to understand it correctly.

-Did God really form man “from the dust of the ground”?
-(Genesis 2:7) Are the days in Genesis 24-hour days (or 12 -hour days or periods of time between sun rise and sunset)?
+Here is another one: Are the days in Genesis literally 24-hour days (or 12 -hour days or periods of time between sun rise and sunset)?
 Or do days signify periods of time?